- Oops!Something went wrong.Please try again later.

 What Does The Institutional Ownership Tell Us About Flexsteel Industries?

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

 Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
 We note that hedge funds don't have a meaningful investment in Flexsteel Industries.
-Royce & Associates, LP is currently the company's largest shareholder with 12% of shares outstanding.
-In comparison, the second and third largest shareholders hold about 9.6% and 8.1% of the stock.
-In addition, we found that Jerald Dittmer, the CEO has 0.0061351 of the shares allocated to his name
+Looking at our data, we can see that the largest shareholder is Dimensional Fund Advisors LP with 9.0% of shares outstanding.
+In comparison, the second and third largest shareholders hold about 7.7% and 5.9% of the stock.
+In addition, we found that Jerald Dittmer, the CEO has 1.4% of the shares allocated to their name.

 Insider Ownership Of Flexsteel Industries

 The definition of an insider can differ slightly between different countries, but members of the board of directors always count.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.